etown285/Steven-Paul-Portfolio/README.md

 * Created header with headshot and professtional description
 * Created Navigation Bar with current sections: About Me, Projects, Hobbies, Contact
+* Created border box sections for About Me, Hobbies, and Projects sections.